Local Number Portability Best Practices

 Back to Top

-0044 Pooled Block record discrepancies between PAS and NPAC
+0044 DELETED -- Pooled Block record discrepancies between PAS and NPAC

 Submitted By Team: LNPA-WG | Date Logged: 12/19/06